sagargarg0410/Prosthetic-Hand/README.md

 ## 1) Neuroscience Part <br>
 In the neuroscience part, we used the Emotiv Insight headset to capture Electroencephalogram (EEG) signals from the brain for processing.
 This headset offers 5 channels for monitoring mental states for academic and research work.
 Through this device, we aimed to enhance mental performance and concentration. <br>
- By analyzing EEG data, on the AF3 region, we noticed clear responses to actions, indicating the brain's feedback mechanism.
+ By analyzing EEG data, we noticed clear responses to actions, indicating the brain's feedback mechanism.
 The software part provided detailed insights, including facial analysis for detecting emotions and engagement levels during activities.
 These insights, once trained, can be utilized to trigger specific functions through servos. <br>

 This API enabled seamless retrieval of raw EEG data for processing within the Emotiv suite, which includes training models using deep learning algorithms to adapt to individual differences in brain functioning.
 For better understanding and observation 2 facial gestures neutral face and smiling face are being used. <br>

-## 2) Embedded Systems Part [ Maybe changes required ] <br>
+## 2) Embedded Systems Part <br>
-To enable the transmission of signals from the 5-Channel EEG headset to the servos, The EEG signals, once sampled, are transmitted to the arm wirelessly, using a Raspberry Pi III microcomputer. <br>
+To enable the transmission of signals from the 5-Channel EEG headset to the servos, The EEG signals, once sampled, are transmitted to the arm wirelessly, using a Raspberry Pi 3B microcomputer. <br>
 The Raspberry Pi 3B was chosen because of its ample number of GPIO pins which makes internet connectivity easy.
 Now for the Emotiv headsets signals are integrated using an IoT platform  NODE-RED which is used to connect the headsets to the microcontrollers.
 Node-RED is based on Node-js and is used for connectivity and interfacing between hardware and software.   <br>